N-body self-consistent stars-halo modeling of the Fornax dwarf galaxy: Density models and parameters

-On the figure~\ref{start_rhoLum_model1} the fitted function $\rho_{\rm bulge}(\Psi)$ from eq.~(\ref{KD95_eq2}), depicted by the black line, coincides with the data curve $\rho_{\rm{King}}$ with $\Sigma_0=12.13$ from eq.~(\ref{King_dist}), depicted by the blue dash-line.
-The blue dotted line represents the King profile with the~\citet{IH} central surface brightness.
-The red dash-line on the figure is the Plummer density profile (eq.~\ref{Plum_dist}) with the stellar mass $\sim 20.0 \times 10^6 M_\odot$ from~\citet{LDwf} and $M_p=14.0$ parameter.
-The red solid line is the same Plummer density profile but with the $M_p=20.0$ parameter as from~\citet{H16}.
+In Figure~\ref{start_rhoLum_model1} the fitted function $\rho_{\rm bulge}(\Psi)$ from eq.~(\ref{KD95_eq2}), shown by the black line, almost coincides with the data curve $\rho_{\rm{Plummer}}$ with $M_p=20.0$ parameter from eq.~(\ref{Plum_dist}), depicted by the blue dash-line.
+This value of the parameter makes the stellar density profile as the one taken by~\citet{H16}.
+This profile was also assumed when constucting the AGAMA model~3.
+The red dash-dotted line represents the King profile taken for the AGAMA model~2.
+This profile lies near the Plummer density profile shown by the blue solid line with the stellar mass $\sim 20.0 \times 10^6 M_\odot$ from~\citet{LDwf} and $M_p=14.0$ parameter.
+The stellar profile for model~2 lies also near the King profile given by~\citet{IH} shown by the red solid line.

-On the figure~\ref{start_rhoDM_model1} the fitted function $\rho_{\rm{halo}}(\Psi,R)$ from eq.~(\ref{KD95_eq4}), depicted by the black line, lies somewhat higher than the DM density profile $\rho(m)$ from~\citet{H16} with $\alpha=0$ (see eq.~\ref{rhoDM_distribution}).
-This curve is depicted by the blue dash-line.
+The next step is fitting the function eq.~(\ref{KD95_eq4}) with three free parameters $\sigma_0$, $B$ and $C$ to the DM density distribution function eq.~(\ref{rhoDM_distribution}).
+In Figure~\ref{start_rhoDM_model1} the fitted function $\rho_{\rm{halo}}(\Psi,R)$ from eq.~(\ref{KD95_eq4}), shown by the black line, almost coinsides with the DM density profile $\rho(m)$ from~\citet{H16} (see eq.~\ref{rhoDM_distribution}).
+This curve is shown by the blue dash-line.
+Then we get $v_0$ from $\sigma_0$ and $R_a$ value from those parameters using the expression in eq.~(\ref{r_a}).
+To find the ${r_{ck}}^2$ value we need to calculate $R_c$ using eqs.~(\ref{B},~\ref{C}) and $R_K$.
+This value is the radius at which the rise of the combined potential over its central value is equal to $2{\sigma_0}^2$.

-The fit procedures were done for the density distributions at the equatorial plane of the galaxy, i.e. for $z=0$.
-By these two fits we have gotten 5 parameters for mkkd95 NEMO modelling listed in the table~\ref{Nemo_params}.
-In the same way the visible and DM density distributions were fitted for models~2 and~3.
+The fitting procedures were done for the density distributions at the equatorial plane of the galaxy.
+By these two fits we have gotten 5 parameters for the mkkd95 NEMO modeling listed in Table~\ref{Nemo_params}.

-The parameters taken from the fit procedures (table~\ref{Nemo_params}) are the initial parameters for the NEMO-modelling.
-We can also see a variable $\Delta$ in the table~\ref{Nemo_params} which is the violation of the virial theorem at the initial point of the numerical falcON evolution of the constructed galaxy models, namely, $\Delta=-(2T/W)-1$, where $T$ is the kinetic energy and $W < 0$ is the potential energy of the system.
+The parameters taken from the fitting procedures (Table~\ref{Nemo_params}) are the initial parameters for the NEMO-modeling.
+We can also see a variable $\Delta$ in Table~\ref{Nemo_params} which is a measure of the violation of the virial theorem at the initial point of the numerical falcON evolution of the constructed galaxy model, namely, $\Delta=-(2T/W)-1$, where $T$ is the kinetic energy and $W < 0$ is the potential energy of the system.